Generic Name: Sumatriptan Nasal Spray (SOO ma TRIP tan)

 - Do not share your drugs with others and do not take anyone else's drugs.

 - Keep a list of all your drugs (prescription, natural products, vitamins, OTC) with you.
 Give this list to your doctor.

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

-This information should not be used to decide whether or not to take Imitrex or any other medicine.
+Disclaimer: This information should not be used to decide whether or not to take Imitrex (sumatriptan nasal spray) or any other medicine.
 Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
-This is only a brief summary of general information about this medicine.
-It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to Imitrex.
+This is only a brief summary of general information about Imitrex (sumatriptan nasal spray).
+It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to Imitrex (sumatriptan nasal spray).
 This information is not specific medical advice and does not replace information you receive from the healthcare provider.
-You must talk with the healthcare provider for complete information about the risks and benefits of using this medicine.
+You must talk with the healthcare provider for complete information about the risks and benefits of using Imitrex (sumatriptan nasal spray).

 More about Imitrex (sumatriptan)

 - During Pregnancy or Breastfeeding